 Budget for Planning a Wedding

 When it comes to planning a wedding, deciding on a wedding budget is the first step.
 A smaller budget does not necessarily mean less.
 Wedding venues with all-inclusive packages can save you thousands on the budget.
-It might be easy to establish that you want a wedding under $10,000, but deciding how to allocate the funds among different aspects of the wedding, such as wedding dress, venue, cake, catering, photography, entertainment, officiant, and all the details of your special day, requires a little itemized budgeting.
+It might be easy to establish the budget, but deciding how to allocate the funds among different aspects of the wedding, such as wedding dress, venue, cake, catering, photography, entertainment, officiant, and all the details of your special day, requires a little more thought.
 Using a spreadsheet can make creating an itemized budget for your wedding day a simple process.
 This will enable you to precisely calculate how much you can afford to spend on things like a wedding dress and invitations.

 Creating the Budget